 - Only elected officers will have full voting privileges on the Executive Board

 B. The one-year terms of the Division Vice-President, President, and Past President shall be consecutive, pending results of the annual election.
 At the end of her or his term, the Vice-President will be nominated by the Nominations and Elections Committee for the office of President, and the President will be nominated by the Nominations and Elections Committee for the office of Past President.
-The other Division officers shall serve three-year terms except as noted below.

 - The terms for any office with a term longer than one year shall be staggered to minimize the number of vacancies in any given election.

 - Terms of office for the Secretary and Treasurer will be two (2) years.